Lord Longyang

 Lord Longyang (龍陽君 (龙阳君, Lóngyáng Jūn, Lung Yang Jun)) was the favorite and lover of an unknown king of Wei, often speculated to be either King Anxi or King Jia, during the Warring States period of the Zhou dynasty.
 Little is known about him outside of his relationship with the king.
+Vivian W. Ng and Robert H. van Gulik describe him as a "minister."
+In his book Passions of the Cut Sleeve: The Male Homosexual Tradition in China, Bret Hinsch writes that the story of Lord Longyang serves as an example of both the sexual opportunism and openness of homosexuality in Zhou dynasty courts.

 Story

 The story of Lord Longyang is recorded in the Records of the Warring States (战国策 (戰國策, Zhànguó cè)) in a section called "Records of Wei" (魏策 (魏策, Wèi cè)), and does not appear in any other contemporary sources.
 The Records of the Warring States is generally considered a work of history.
-In it, Lord Longyang and the king are in a fishing boat together when Longyang begins to cry.
+In it, Lord Longyang and the king are in a fishing boat together.
+The king catches a fish but discards it after catching a larger one; Longyang then begins to cry.
 After the king pressures him to say why he is crying, Longyang reveals that he is afraid that the king will be tempted by other, more beautiful men and lose interest in him.
 The king then forbids anyone to mention other beauties in his presence under penalty of death.
 As a result of his status as a favorite of the king, Lord Longyang was given a small fief and a feudal title.